mackemo/12-tech-blog/README.md

 ## Description
-The fourteenth challenge assignment from a bootcamp where the task was to build, from scratch, a CMS-style blog site, where developers can publish their blog posts and comment on other developers' posts as well.
+The twelfth challenge assignment from a bootcamp where the task was to build, from scratch, a CMS-style blog site, where developers can publish their blog posts and comment on other developers' posts as well.
 This application follows the MVC paradigm, utilizes Handlebars.js, Sequelize and express-session for authentication.

 ## Table of Content